-The main risk factor for obesity is overeating, or eating more calories than your body burns.
-Calories are the amount of energy in the food you eat.
+Obesity is often caused by eating more calories than you burn.
+Calories are the amount of energy in the foods you eat.
 Some foods have more calories than others.
 For example, foods that are high in fat and sugar are also high in calories.
-If you eat more calories than your body uses, the extra calories will be stored as body fat.
-Other risk factors that contribute to obesity include:
+If you eat more calories than your body uses, the extra calories are stored as body fat.
+Having too much body fat leads to obesity.

 - Genetics (obesity can run in families)

 - Poor sleeping habits

 Some research suggests a link between environment/surroundings and obesity.
 These can include:

 - Availability of exercise options

 Some medicines and medical conditions can make it difficult to maintain a healthy body weight or to lose weight.
 Medicines include:

 - Beta blockers, methyldopa (given for high blood pressure)

 - Neuroleptics (given for schizophrenia)